Skip to main content

 ISO/IEC 27001 and 27701

-It includes people, processes, and IT systems by applying a process.
+It includes people, processes, and IT systems by applying a risk management process.
 For a wellness company, achieving ISO 27001 certification means they have built a comprehensive security program that is continuously monitored, reviewed, maintained, and improved.
 It demonstrates a top-down commitment to security that permeates the entire organization.

 Building upon this foundation, the ISO/IEC 27701 standard is a privacy extension to ISO 27001.
 It provides the framework for establishing, implementing, maintaining, and continually improving a Privacy Information Management System (PIMS).
 This specifically addresses the management of Personally Identifiable Information (PII), which is the core of your health data.